 This metric is often forgotten– the actual time to takes for a team to acknowledge and start work on resolving a problem.
 It is difficult to capture accurately however the Time to Respond is important because it will help you identify which teams and individuals are prepared for being on-call.
 Fast response time is an indication that the culture of operational readiness is present, and teams with the attitude and tools to respond will have the attitude and tools to recover faster.
-Testing, direct observations and auditing can help understand what this time frame is or tracking the time it take for the organisation to roll out a change in procedure – a good example would be safety alert or addition inspection checks.
+Testing, direct observations and auditing can help understand what this time frame is or tracking the time it takes for the organisation to roll out a change in procedure – a good example would be safety alert or addition inspection checks.

 While an incident responder may not always have control over the root cause of a particular incident, one factor they are 100% responsible for is their time to acknowledgement and response.
-Experienced teams have high expectations for their time to respond, and hold themselves accountable with the standards for response time that they, themselves has developed.
+Experienced teams have high expectations for their time to respond, and hold themselves accountable with the standards for response time that they, themselves have developed.

 Dealing with Escalations

 For many companies, having to agree on a manual escalation process can be difficult and hard to manage.
 An escalation is an indication that either a responder wasn’t able to get to an incident in time, or that they didn’t have the tools or skills to work on it.
-Often an escalation can be normal part of the process such as the need to past new method through Engineering or Quality, for their input to solving team based problems.
+Often an escalation can be a normal part of the process such as the need to past new method through Engineering or Quality, for their input to solving team-based problems.
 Understanding your escalation procedure is a valuable part of concern strip management.
 Teams should generally be trying to drive the number of escalations down over time.

 Having your Problem Solving Every Day process well established, with the concern strips process running effectivity within your production team, these metrics indicate how your team are finding, responding and resolving concerns inter production areas.
-They can then be used to help your team refine their problem solving skills.
+They can then be used to help your team refine their problem-solving skills.